katjad/doubleopt-meetup/README.md

 Node/Express + PugJS

-The app needs a config file at root level, of this format, where DATA is a slug for a JSON objects stored at myjson.com:
+The app needs a config.js file at root level, of this format, where DATA is a slug for a JSON object stored at myjson.com:
 ```
 var config = {
     MEETUP_OAUTH_KEY : 'xxxxxxxxxxxxxxxxxxxxxxxxxx',